python/cpython/.github/ISSUE_TEMPLATE/crash.md

 ---

 <!--
-  Please do not submit this form if you encounter an exception being unexectedly raised from a Python function.
+  Do not submit this form if you encounter an exception being unexpectedly raised from a Python function.
   Most of the time, these should be filed as bugs, rather than crashes.

   The CPython interpreter is itself written in a different programming language, C.